High School Enrichment Program

 Once your seat becomes available in your waitlisted course:

-2. Then, you have four calendar days from the date on the email (this includes weekends) to contact our office to enroll you in the course.
+3. You have four calendar days from the date on the email (this includes weekends) to enroll.
+For your best chance of enrollment, forward it on the day you receive it.

-3. Remember, HSE students cannot register themselves.
+4. Remember, HSE students cannot register themselves.
 If you do not contact the Early College Office to enroll you in the course during the four day “Permission to Register” period, you will be automatically removed from the waitlist and the next student on the list will be notified.

 If you receive a “Permission to Register” email notification, contact our office at hse.enroll@fresnocitycollege.edu or 559.442.8252 so we can process your registration as soon as possible.